-Ralph Abernathy delivered the fourth James Reeb Memorial Lecture December 9, 1968, eight months after his close friend and colleague, Martin Luther King, Jr., was assassinated.
+Ralph Abernathy delivered the fourth James Reeb Memorial Lecture (audio recording also available) December 9, 1968, eight months after his close friend and colleague, Martin Luther King, Jr., was assassinated.
 King’s “spiritual right-hand man,” and chief aide, Abernathy had taken King’s place as president of the Southern Christian Leadership Conference.
 The nation was reeling from demonstrations and backlash.

 “If you have a sense of despair tonight about the possibility of meaningful reform in America and the prospects for a decent world society, I ask you to think of James Reeb.
 There was despair in 1965, too, but the undeniable urgency of the right to vote was so compelling that people went to Selma regardless of the risk and the odds against victory.”